 Depending on update settings, information on threats, that is used by your anti-virus protection components, could become obsolete.
-The use of cloud services allows you to protect users of your computer from infected files.
+The use of cloud services allows you to protect users of your computer from websites with unwanted content and infected files.